-"We are disturbed by the apparent increased outsourcing of traditional military functions to the so-called Wagner group in various military operations [in Mali]," human rights observers said on Tuesday in a statement released by the United Nations.
+"We are disturbed by the apparent increased outsourcing of traditional military functions to the so-called Wagner Group in various military operations [in Mali]," human rights observers said earlier this year in a statement released by the United Nations.
 They described "gross human rights abuses and possible war crimes and crimes against humanity" since 2021.

-Prigozhin claimed in a statement last week that the Wagner group is essential to many African nations.
+Prigozhin claimed in a previous statement that the Wagner Group is essential to many African nations.

 "There are presidents to whom I gave my word that I would defend them," Prigozhin said.
 "If I now withdraw one-hundred, two-hundred or five-hundred fighters from there, then [these countries] will simply cease to exist."

-State Department Principal Deputy Spokesperson Vedant Patel, in a briefing last week, did not say whether the U.S. would take action against countries working with sanctioned people or entities like Prigozhin or the Wagner group.
+State Department Principal Deputy Spokesperson Vedant Patel, in a briefing in January, did not say whether the U.S. would take action against countries working with sanctioned people or entities like Prigozhin or the Wagner Group.

-Kirby, the White House spokesman, said last month that "we will work relentlessly to identify, disrupt, expose and target those who are assisting Wagner."
+Kirby, the White House spokesman, said in January that "we will work relentlessly to identify, disrupt, expose and target those who are assisting Wagner."

-Last Thursday, the U.S. Treasury Department sanctioned the Wagner group and related entities, labeling them a "significant transnational criminal organization" and accusing them of human rights abuses in the Central African Republic.
+In February, the U.S. Treasury Department sanctioned the Wagner Group and related entities, labeling them a "significant transnational criminal organization" and accusing them of human rights abuses in the Central African Republic.